 If your student has Drew’s health insurance, they can call CareConnect and talk to a licensed mental health clinician any time by calling 1-888-857-5462.

-If they are feeling unsafe on campus they can call Public Safety or reach out to their Resident Assistant (RA).
+If they are feeling unsafe on campus they can call Campus Security or reach out to their Resident Assistant (RA).

-We encourage parents to communicate their concerns directly with their child rather than try to use a therapist as a go-between.
-If your child tells you they are seeing a counselor/therapist, on-campus or off-campus, and they tell you that they are withholding critical information from their therapist, encourage them to communicate directly with their therapist, rather than you trying to do it for them.
+We encourage parents to communicate their concerns directly with their students rather than try to use a therapist as a go-between.
+If your student tells you they are seeing a counselor/therapist, without a release of information in place we cannot confirm or deny any connection with your student.

-If your child has had a sudden deterioration in functioning, has stopped communicating with anyone, or becomes irrational, by all means, reach out.
-If you believe your concern is urgent contact our Public Safety Office 24-hours ad day at 973-408-3379 or their emergency number 973-408-4444.
-During business hours you can call the Dean of Students Office at 973-408-3390.
-Call us during the day for a consultation at 973-408-3398.
+If your student has had a sudden deterioration in functioning, has stopped communicating with anyone, or becomes irrational, reach out.
+If you believe your concern is urgent contact our Campus Security Office 24-hours a day at 973-408-3379.
+They will connect you with the on-call Residence Life Professional Staff.

 Emergencies on Campus: 973-408-4444